cvat-ai/cvat/site/content/en/docs/enterprise/shapes-converter.md

 description: 'How to perform bulk actions on filtered shapes'
 ---

 The shapes converter is a feature that enables bulk actions on filtered **shapes**.
 It allows you to perform mutual conversion between masks, polygons and rectangles.

+> **Note:** All shapes converter work only when the filter is set up.

 See: